jdumm/curlovision/README.md

 'FreeGuardAnalysis.ipynb' is a more sophisticated case for analyzing the match outcomes based on the first 4 stones and generated the heatmap above on the right.

 'VideoDebugSandbox.ipynb' can be used to visualize and fix all the subprocesses in video processing.

+# TODO Wishlist

+Here are the next steps I would like to take, roughly in order of priority:
+  * Abstract out all tournament-specific parameters to make them easily configurable: Scoreboard location, stone icons, house and stone color space.
+  * Provide a ProcessFrame.ipynb example notebook to illustrate how to handle a single key frame.
+  * Track down and fix scoreboard reading errors (2 known).
+  * Explore ways to import/process matches available on Youtube.

 # Common Failures